dladams/duneproc/doc/tutorial02.md

 To aid in memory and CPU time profiling, scripts *runval* and *runcallgrind*, respectively, and some variants of these are also created in the run directory and may be executed there.

+### Validation

+#### June 2022
+The examples above were run with dunesw v09_53_00d00, dunerun 1.17.0 and duneproc 2.3.6 and 1-8 succeeded.
+A fcl fix was submitted to dunedataprep to fix example 9.